 3. Critical Exploration: These courses are designed to develop skills necessary for evidence-based practice and help students analyze interventions within a disablement framework from multiple perspectives.
-A scholarly project is completed as the culminating requirement of Evidence-Based Practice III under a faculty member's guidance.
+A scholarly project is completed as the culminating requirement under a faculty member's guidance.
 Students who seek a more intensive research experience work with faculty in the completion of a research practicum.
 This experience provides an opportunity to implement a research project.
 All clinical science courses encourage and utilize evidence-based practice.

-Specific Courses: Evidence-Based Practice I, II, III Research Practicum Elective I, II, III
+Evidence-Based Practice I, II Advanced Seminars in Adult Neurorehabilitation Advanced Seminars in Orthopedics Advanced Seminars in Pediatrics Research Practicum Elective I, II, III

-4. Professional Leadership and Practice: These courses are designed to educate students in the multiple dimensions of professional practice.
+4. Professional Leadership and Practice: These courses are designed to educate students in the multiple dimensions of professional practice and provide knowledge of health care systems and the role of physical therapy in the provision of health care and services in various practice settings.
 The physical therapist's professional roles as a clinician, administrator, educator, and consultant are explored.
 The history, advancements, and future of physical therapy practice are discussed.
 Professionalism, ethical/legal standards, psychosocial factors in patient/client management, therapeutic communication, and teaching-learning principles are covered.

-Specific Courses: Professional Leadership & Practice I, II, III
+Professional Leadership & Practice I, II, III, IV